astropy/astropy-APEs/APE4.rst

 +++++++++++++++++++++++++++++++++++++++++++

-Although not used by Astropy itself, projects wishing to require astropy_helpers also have the option of including an archive containing astropy_helpers (such as a gzipped tarball or egg file) in their repository and/or source distribution.
-This has the advantage of pinning to a "known good" version of astropy_helpers, though it loses the advantage to their users of automatically using the most up to date astropy_helpers.
-Nonetheless the option is provided for completeness.
+Although not used by Astropy itself, projects wishing to require astropy-helpers also have the option of including an archive containing the ``astropy_helpers`` package (such as a gzipped tarball or egg file) in their repository and/or source distribution.
+This has the advantage of pinning to a "known good" version of astropy-helpers.

 This works exactly the same as ``setup_requires`` in that the source archive is unpacked and installed to a temporary location.
 The only difference is that it does not need to download the package from PyPI, and thus can be used for offline installations.

+One disadvantage of this approach (or any other that involves "bundling" astropy-helpers with one's source code, is that the bundled version may be missing critical bug fixes.
+To address this shortcoming, a mechanism in provided in the `astropy_helpers boostrap script`_ to automatically update to the latest bugfix release of astropy-helpers available on PyPI if it is newer than the bundled version.
+This auto-upgrade feature can be disabled for offline installation.

 astropy_helpers bootstrap script